jmecki/AMOCcollapse/README.md

 There are two setups required for producing all the figures.
 For each of the two setups follows a separate description.

 1. The first setup was used on [`SurfSara`](https://www.surf.nl/en/services/surf-research-cloud).
 Here we produced the analysis of the raw CMIP6 data (AMOC-strength, mixed-layer depth, temperature etc.).
 2. The second setup was used on [`Jasmin`](https://jasmin.ac.uk/).
-This setup provides the methods for analyzing the EN4 data, as well as computing cean heat transport and the AMOC-strength (AMOC only for `CanESM5`).
+This setup provides the methods for analyzing the EN4 data, as well as computing ocean heat transport and the AMOC-strength (AMOC only for `CanESM5`).

 ## Data